 The Central Eastside knows how to have fun any time of day.
 Head to Water Avenue, which runs along the Willamette River, and find shops, restaurants, and an old -and renewed- business district.
 Tucked under the Interstate Bridge is fun for the whole family.
 At Kerr Bikes, rent any style of bike, including a surrey that will hold the whole family, and bike along the Springwater Corridor or Eastbank Esplanade.

-A historic Central Eastside high school is reinvented as a music venue called Revolution Hall.
+A historic Central Eastside high school is reinvented as a music venue called Revolution Hall, the city's top destination for live entertainment.

 The epicenter of the emerging craft distillery movement, Distillery Row is home to independent, small-batch distillers who have put Portland on the spirits map.